nvim-neo-tree/neo-tree.nvim/README.md

               --".null-ls_*",
             },
           },
+          follow_current_file = {
-          follow_current_file = false, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. group_empty_dirs = false, -- when true, empty folders will be grouped together hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position
+            enabled = false, -- This will find and focus the file in the active buffer every time --               -- the current file is changed while the tree is open. leave_dirs_open = false, -- `false` closes auto expanded dirs, such as with `:Neotree reveal` },
+          group_empty_dirs = false, -- when true, empty folders will be grouped together hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree
+                                                  -- in whatever position is specified in window.position